glmorandi/vr-wheel/README.md

 # vr-wheel
-Emulating a steering wheel using hand tracking
+Simulating a steering wheel using hand tracking